2022-2023

 Simplify do’s and don’ts to key points

-Disclaimer: The updated animation was done by another designer.
+Disclaimer: Updated animation was done by the other product designer.

 Before